*Authentic Dogs is reader-supported. We may earn commissions if you buy through our links.

 Why are pit bulls aggressive chewers?

 Chewing is a typical behavior observed on pit bulls.
 They are like unceasing, teething babies who want to bury their choppers on everything that comes their way.
 But the result is way destructive and expensive to fix.
-Just imagine paying for a drywall replacement.
+Just imagine paying for a drywall authenticdogs02-20nt.

 There are a lot of reasons why your Pittie likes to chew anything.
 It can be said that this is due to their innate urge to hunt and use their jaws.
 But there’s actually more possible reasons why you have an aggressive chewer at home.